 Also, this tour is alcohol-free.
 You’ll have to finish your drinks before you get into the van.

 The sugar cane canals are at the base of Mt.
-Waialeale and the water is C-O-L-D. I thought I’d be fine with just a rash guard, but my mom insisted I wear her neoprene wet suit.
+Waialeale and the water is very cold.
+I thought I’d be fine with just a rash guard, but my mom insisted I wear her neoprene wet suit.

 Make sure to apply sunscreen before you get into the water.
 It takes some time for the sunscreen to soak in.